What is volunteering?

 Do I need previous experience or skills?

 Most projects simply ask for enthusiasm and commitment.
 However, some organisations might ask for previous skills or experience.
-For example, some require fluency in English due to the role.
+Take a look at our volunteering opportunities to find roles – you’ll be able to read through the description of any roles you are interested in to find what the organisation is looking for.

 How do I get involved?